MicrosoftDocs/cpp-docs/docs/parallel/openmp/a-examples.md

 It's possible to have many ordered sections with a `for` specified with the `ordered` clause.
 The first example is noncompliant because the API specifies the following rule:

 "An iteration of a loop with a `for` construct must not execute the same `ordered` directive more than once, and it must not execute more than one `ordered` directive."
-(See [Section 2.6.6](2-6-6-ordered-construct.md) on page 22)
+(See [section 2.6.6](2-6-6-ordered-construct.md).)

 In this noncompliant example, all iterations execute two ordered sections: